deondigital/api-client/Readme.md

 ## Changelog

+### [3.5.0] - 2018-10-12

+* Added `SignedValue` and `PublicKeyValue` that models signed data.
+There are also functions to construct such values using OpenSSL generated keys in the PEM format.

 ### [3.4.0] - 2018-10-04

 * Added a `ContractIdValue` that holds information about instantiated contracts.
 This value is returned from `POST /contracts`.